elastic/apm/specs/agents/sanitization.md

 MUST NOT be sanitized.

-Agents MAY choose to further sanitize fields based on the _value_ of a particular field, including the keys and values store in a cookie header.
+Agents MAY choose to further sanitize fields based on the _value_ of a particular field, including the keys and values stored in a cookie header.
 Agents SHOULD consider sanitization based on values to be a seperate feature with its own configuration.